sprocketsullivan/repro_with_R/README.md

 We will meet on Fridays in an online format.
 We will use a video confercing software.
 Each course will consist of a short lecture on issues in reproducibility in research, an introduction to a specific topic in programming with R, and an exercise.

 0. Pre course work: Course work on Datacamp (Introduction and Intermediate R)
-1. Preregstration, Intro to RStudio Cloud and R (have the Base R Cheat Sheet ready)
+1. 24.04.Preregstration, Intro to RStudio Cloud and R (have the Base R Cheat Sheet ready)
  I) Exercise: Functions
  II) Homework: Play around with RCloud and your own RStudio instance on your computer
-2. Data management
+2. 14.05.
+Data management
  I) Exercise: Vectorisation
  II) Homework: tidyverse on Datacamp
-3. Tidyverse
+3. 22.05.Tidyverse
  I) Exercise: tidyverse
  II) Homework: ggplot2 part 1 on Datacamp
-4. Advanced Plotting
+4. 29.05.
+Advanced Plotting
  I) Exercise: ggplot
  II) Homework: course of your choice on Datacamp
-5. Linear Models
+5. 05.06.
+Linear Models
  I) Exercise: linear_models
  II) Homework: course of your choice on Datacamp
-6. Linear Mixed Models
+6. 12.06.
+Linear Mixed Models
  I) Exercise: linear_mixed_models
  II) Homework: Read through the [tutorial](https://doi.org/10.1177/2515245918754826) for Git/Github
-7. Hackathon (One Saturday)
+7. Hackathon (One Saturday tbd)
   I) Exercise: Git and Github
   II) Bring your own small problem, we will work on it in small groups
-8. Publishing models and Goodbye
+8. 19.06.
+Reproducible Research from planning to publication

+## Technical challenges

+This course will be taught online only and with that come some challenges.
+In the first session we will try to resolve as many as possible.
+Each session will begin with a 20 Minute Presentation on issues of reproducibility (see [Course Program](#Course-Program))